JoshVanL/website/content/en/docs/faq/_index.md

 ```

 ### If `renewBefore` or `duration` is not defined, what will be the default value?

-cert-manager will default to a `duration` of 30 days with a `renewBefore` of 30 days.
+cert-manager will default to a `duration` of 90 days with a `renewBefore` of 30
-When setting `duration` it is recommended to also set `renewBefore`, if `renewBefore` is longer than `duration` you will receive an error.
+days.
+When setting `duration` it is recommended to also set `renewBefore`, if
+`renewBefore` is longer than `duration` you will receive an error.
+If
+`renewBefore` is not set and the duration of the signed certificate is shorter
+or equal to 30 days, the `renewBefore` time will be set to 2/3 of the signed
+certificate validity duration.

 ## Miscellaneous